-This table shows significance, high HB level in first trimester associated with gestational diabetes p value less than 0.05.
+This table shows the significance, of high HB levels in the first trimester associated with gestational diabetes p-value less than 0.05.

 Discussion

 Gestational diabetes mellitus is a significant health concern, affecting up to 15% of all pregnancies globally (Guariguata et al., 2014).
 It is associated with adverse outcomes for both the mother and the infant, including an increased risk of cardiovascular disease, type 2 diabetes, preterm birth, and macrosomia.
-Interestingly, recent studies have suggested a potential link between high hemoglobin levels in early pregnancy and the development of gestational diabetes.
+Interestingly, recent studies have suggested a potential link between high haemoglobin levels in early pregnancy and the development of gestational diabetes.

-Our study was conducted in a tertiary hospital (Benghazi Medical Center) in Benghazi, Libya. this study included 95 participants.
-Age of participant distributed between 19-43 years old most of them 29.47% are between 29-33 years old, with mean 28.9 years old age and mean age in ladies with GDM was 28 years old while studies conducted in China and Palestine mean age of participant were about 27 years old (33,35)
+Our study was conducted in a tertiary hospital (Benghazi Medical Center) in Benghazi, Libya.
+This study included 95 participants.
+The age of participants distributed between 19-43 years old most of them 29.47% were between 29-33 years old, with a mean of 28.9 years old age and the mean age in ladies with GDM was 28 years old while studies conducted in China and Palestine mean age of participant were about 27 years old (33,35)

-Previous studies consistently reported that maternal age, ethnicity and BMI at first prenatal visit are significantly associated with the risk of GDM (18,45,46).
+Previous studies consistently reported that maternal age, ethnicity and BMI at the first prenatal visit are significantly associated with the risk of GDM (18,45,46).

-The study done by Vincenzo show significant association between early Hb concentration and GDM risk was observed among women aged 35 years old and above, non-Malays and overweight/obese.
+The study done by Vincenzo shows a significant association between early Hb concentration and GDM risk was observed among women aged 35 years old and above, non-Malays and overweight/obese.
 Normal ageing is associated with the deterioration of endocrine functions such as decreasing β-cell function and insulin sensitivity (47).
-Thus, older pregnant women with higher Hb concentration may have further reduced insulin sensitivity that could increase the risk for GDM.
-In the present study, a higher percentage of non-Malay were overweight/obese (44·7 %) compared with Malays (37·1 %).
+Thus, older pregnant women with higher Hb concentrations may have further reduced insulin sensitivity which could increase the risk for GDM.
+In the present study, a higher percentage of non-Malays were overweight/obese (44·7 %) compared with Malays (37·1 %).

-More than 80% of cases in our study are Libyan and 95% of participant from Benghazi that mean most of participant resident in town that in agreement with study conducted in China (35).
+More than 80% of cases in our study are Libyan and 95% of participants are from Benghazi which means most of the participants are residents of the town in agreement with a study conducted in China (35).

-In our study 95.8% of participant are highly educated, and they distributed according to occupation in to (more than 35% are house wife, about 22% are student, 18% teacher, 15% office worker, 5% nurse and less than 5% are doctor).
+In our study, 95.8% of the participants are highly educated, and they were distributed according to occupation (more than 35% are housewives, about 22% are students, 18% are teachers, 15% are office workers, 5% nurses and less than 5% are doctor).

-In our study 71.6% of participant are medically free, 18.9% asthmatic, while 9.5% of participant complain of other medical problem.
+In our study, 71.6% of participants are medically free, 18.9% asthmatic, and 9.5% of participants complain of other medical problems.

-In our study participant distributed according to family history 53.7% are free, 28.4% has family history of diabetes, 9.5% family history of PCO, while 8.4% has family history of both DM and PCO.
+In our study participants were distributed according to family history 53.7% are free, 28.4% have a family history of diabetes, 9.5% family history of PCO, and 8.4% have a family history of both DM and PCO.

-60% of participant has fair income, 38.9% good income while 1.1% has poor income
+60% of participants have fair income, 38.9% have good income while 1.1% have poor income

-In our study 76.8% of cases has no history of consanguinity while 23.2% has history of consanguinity, 14,7% of participant has first degree of consanguinity,
+In our study, 76.8% of cases have no history of consanguinity while 23.2% have a history of consanguinity, 14,7% of participants have first degree of consanguinity,

-In our study mean gravidity about 4, while mean gravidity in study done in Palestine was about 3(33), mean parity in our study 2, and mean gestational age are 37 weeks while mean gest age in study conducted in China was 38 weeks.
+In our study mean gravidity was about 4, while the mean gravidity in a study done in Palestine was about 3(33), the mean parity in our study was 2, and the mean gestational age was 37 weeks while the mean gest age in the study conducted in China was 38 weeks.

-The participant in our study distributed according to mode of delivery into, 57% delivered vaginally while 43% of them delivered by cesarean section.
+The participant in our study were distributed according to the mode of delivery, 57% delivered vaginally while 43% of them delivered by cesarean section.